 - Family allowance will only be paid once for a child.
 Any person who is responsible for that child can claim the allowance, although, it is usually claimed by the person who has day to day care of the child.
-Before deciding who should claim, please read the information on "What happens about my insurance record while I'm getting Family Allowance?" in the Family Allowance (FAM1) leaflet, provided in the downloads section.
+Before deciding who should claim, please read the information on "What happens to my Social Security contributions while I'm claiming?" on page 8 of Family Allowance - Leaflet FAM 1, provided in the downloads section of this page.

-- In order to make the claim, you should fill in a claim form (FAM12) which is provided for printing from the downloads section.
+- In order to make the claim, you should fill in a Family Allowance claim form FAM12 which is provided for printing from the downloads section of this page.
 You can also request this form by post from Social Security or from the States Office in Alderney.

 - The same Family Allowance claim form (FAM12) is also used to register your child for a Social Security number and Health Benefits.